lambdaclass/erlings/sequential/installing/README.md

 ```sh
 cd erlings/sequential/install && nix-shell
 ```
-This will drop you into a bare-bones bash shell with erlang and rebar installed.
+This will drop you into a bare-bones bash shell with erlang and rebar installed, which you can use for the exercises.

 ## Checking environment